 Secondly, sensemaking facilitates a clearer understanding of client value for the client through interaction between the client and consulting -as a result of consultant intervention - due to a 'client-driven understanding of client value'.
 This is not present in traditional consulting, which adopts a 'consulting-driven assumed client value perception'.
 The choice of process determines that the client value delivery results are essentially different.
-The consulting-driven assumed client value perception process is still a general value delivery, providing normal consulting services to the client, whereas the client-driven understanding of client value process is closer to taking the client as the centre for client value delivery.
-This finding helps consulting and client achieve a unified understanding of the meaning of client value, namely, although the consulting and the client have their own different interpretation of client value, with the help of sensemaking, the consulting and the client can have the same understanding of the meaning of client value and they can achieve effective cooperation.
+The consulting-driven assumed client value perception process is still a general value delivery, providing normal consulting services to the client, whereas the client-driven understanding of client value delivery.
+This finding helps consulting and client as the centre for client value delivery.
+This finding helps consulting and client achieve a unified understanding of the meaning of client value, namely, although the consulting and the client have their own different interpretation of client value, with the help of sensemaking, the consulting and the client can have the same understanding of the meaning of client value effective cooperation.